Angelfire/VE/src/content/blog/personal/my-first-post.md

 tags: ["Personal"]
 ---

-A long time has passed since the last time I blogged. <a class="hover:no-underline text-blue underline" href="https://geektheplanet.net/" target="_blank" rel="noopener noreferrer">Geek the Planet</a> was my blog for over 10 years.
+A long time has passed since the last time I blogged. <a class="hover:no-underline text-blue underline" href="https://geektheplanet.net/" target="_blank" rel="noreferrer">Geek the Planet</a> was my blog for over 10 years.

 I remember that I started writing about technology because I have been passionate about it since I was a child.
 I was always a very curious young man and from a very young age I started studying about HTML, CSS, Python, JavaScript, Linux, Hacking, etc. But each new learning brought its new challenges, a super slow connection speed, sometimes little documentation (there was no Stack Overflow), I had to read a lot to solve something.